-She grew up in Oklahoma and attended the University of Oklahoma, where she graduated Phi Beta Kappa and summa cum laude with a degree in Journalism: Professional Writing and minors in French and English Literature.
-She completed study abroad programs in Clermont-Ferrand and Vichy in France, and spent a summer at Oxford University researching classical archeology.
-After graduating and working at Untitled [ArtSpace], an Oklahoma City art gallery, and in arts journalism in the state, she moved to France to teach English for a year, and after that relocated to New York.
-There she’s been exploring ever since!
+I grew up in a small town in Oklahoma and attended the University of Oklahoma, where I graduated Phi Beta Kappa and summa cum laude with a degree in Journalism and minors in French and English Literature.
+I studied abroad programs in Clermont-Ferrand and Vichy in France, and spent a summer at Oxford University researching classical archeology.
+After graduating and working at Untitled [ArtSpace] in Oklahoma City, and teaching English in France for a year, I moved to New York.
+There I’ve been exploring ever since!

 Get in touch: allisoncmeier [at] gmail [dot] com